ax-va/Project-BayesianPy/README.md

 # PyB4ML
 PyB4ML is a collection of algorithms and models written in Python for probabilistic programming.
 The main focus of the package is on Bayesian reasoning by using Bayesian and Markov networks.

-At the moment, the collection contains the following algorithms and models.
+The collection contains the following algorithms and models.

 Factored inference related algorithms:
 - Belief Propagation Algorithm (BPA) [1] for inference in trees (pb4ml/inference/factored/belief_propagation.py)